 Miniature gnomes usually wear a tunic style top which covers the top of their trousers.
 This means you can easily take your two shaped legs, gently blend the clay together at the top of the leg, and set the legs in your preferred pose to set up.
 The legs can be pinched together at the top as they will be covered by the tunic style top.

-Here I've set up my legs in the bent position for a sitting gnome, or one which will be in a stomach down position to examine something on the ground.
+Here we've set up our legs in the bent position for a sitting gnome, or one which will be in a stomach down position to examine something on the ground.
 Allow your epoxy putty to stiffen up before you set up your leg position.
 Softer putty may slump, pulling your legs out of their pose.
 If possible allow sets of gnome legs to harden completely (cure) before you add their tunics and hats.
 The legs will then give you a handle to hold onto while you add the next item of clothing.Continue to 10 of 13 below.

 10 of 13

 Shaping the Basic Body and Tunic Top of a Miniature Gnome

 To make the tunic top for a miniature gnome, roll a ball of clay roughly the same size as the one you used for your gnome's legs so that it forms a short cone with a wide base.
 Hollow out the base of the cone the way you did to insert the boot into the trouser leg.
 Set the hardened legs of your gnome up into the cone and roll the cone gently between your (gloved) fingers until the tunic blends down over the legs. (see photo).
 Set the body and legs in their pose position and carefully blend out the surface of the gnome's tunic, leaving the suggestion of a stomach in front.
 Leave the body to cure hard over the legs, checking that the gnome holds the correct pose.